How Diverse is Your Board?

 When considering diversity in the boardroom and how to improve it, boards should take the following into account:

 Move beyond gender

-Board diversity is often viewed through the prism of gender alone, however, it is goes far beyond that.
+Board diversity is often viewed through the prism of gender alone.
+However, it is goes far beyond just gender.

 Boards should be thinking about diversity in the widest sense including race, ethnicity, education, skill set, geography and socio-economic background and striving to create a high-performance environment, which is reflective and representative of the wide-ranging interests of stakeholders.

 The first step in addressing board diversity is to identify where the gaps lie through the development of a skills matrix.
 By looking at the profile of people around the board table and determining what each director brings in terms of competencies and perspectives, a board can consider what capabilities, experiences and viewpoints are lacking and what is required to provide leadership of the business and challenge to management.

 Boards should aim to achieve an appropriate balance in terms of gender, skills, experience, qualifications, and so on, and that starts by critically assessing the current structure of the board.
 Thereafter, the make-up of the board should be regularly reviewed to meet changing requirements.